 - Plane: The closest airport to Malcesine is in Verona; however, take a look also at Milano Bergamo Airport, Venice Airport, and Treviso Airport, which are bases for low-cost airlines in Europe such as Ryanair and Wizzair.
 Slightly farther away are Milano Malpensa Airport and Bologna Airport.
 From there, you can rent a car or take public transportation.

 - Public transportation: Unfortunately there is no train station in Malcesine; the closest stations in large cities are Verona to the South and Rovereto to the North.
 Buses run along the coasts of Lake Garda; bus connections can take a while to travel in this area.
 During July and August, there may be extra connections between Riva del Garda and Venice or between Verona and the Lake towns to bring Opera-goers back to their accommodations.
 During the rest of the year, some connections may be canceled.
 The main public transportation company is called ATV Verona.

 - Car: The scenery of Lake Garda and the surrounding hills and mountains is beautiful from the road to Malcesine.
-However, it is a local road which crosses many towns and holiday destinations, so there could be traffic.
+However, it is a local road that crosses many towns and holiday destinations, so there could be traffic.